richplastow/rufflib-expect/README.md

 `npm test --src`
 `npm start --src --open --test`

-Build the minified and unminified bundles, using settings in rollup.config.js:
+Build the minified and unminified bundles in ‘dist/’ and ‘docs/’:
 `npm run build`

 Run the test suite in ‘docs/’, after a build: